MotzWanted/med-chain/README.md

 ## Introduction

 Welcome to the official codebase supporting the research paper [Can large language models reason about medical questions?](https://arxiv.org/abs/2207.08143) version 3.

+### Repository Update and Legacy Code

+**New Repository (`med-chain`):** With the latest version of our paper, we have transitioned to using open-source large language models.
+This shift marks a significant update in our research methodology and the tools we use.
+The relevant code and resources are available in the `med-chain` repository.

+**Legacy Repository (`medical-reasoning`):** Earlier versions of our research, including work with OpenAI GPT-3.5, are documented in the `medical-reasoning` repository.
+This repository includes all the relevant code and data from our earlier research phases.
+The repository is available at [https://github.com/vlievin/medical-reasoning](https://github.com/vlievin/medical-reasoning).

 ## Setup